 - Book your flights: The closest Airports to Chester are Manchester and Liverpool.

-- Airport Transfer: The University offers a free airport pick up service from Manchester and Liverpool airports for Students only.
+- Airport Transfer: The University offers a pickup service from Manchester Airport for students only.
 Be sure to book this service with plenty of notice.
 Travelling with others?
-Read our Guidance on How To Find Us for information on getting to Campus.
+Read our Guidance on How To Find Us for information on getting to Campus

 - Insurance: Make arrangements to take out insurance for your personal belongings.
 This can be done on arrival, but you may want to take out travel insurance to cover journey and first few days in Chester.